joel-quek/Georgia-Tech-OMSA/README.md

 ## Fall 2023
 ### CSE6040 Computing for Data Analysis

+*Difficulty: 7/10*

+*Relevance: 10/10*

+*Module Components: Homework and Exams*

+This module was very well-designed, and the lecturer is excellent.
+To be honest, I only watched the first lecture, but I found him engaging, and the content was presented very effectively.
+The homework introduces students to the Vocareum platform, where every coding assignment requires unit tests to score points, giving you immediate feedback.
+You can also check your output to see exactly where you went wrong and debug accordingly.
+There are 15 homework assignments, which means you'll be busy every week.

+The examinations for this course should not be taken lightly.
+They are proctored coding tests, and you cannot receive help from humans or AI.
+This is a great challenge for those who rely heavily on tools like ChatGPT or Co-Pilot for coding.
+The exams simulate real coding tests used in job interviews and cover everything from cleaning large datasets to developing complex Python dictionaries, SQL wrangling, REGEX, and more.
+Do not underestimate them—they will humble you, just as they did my friend.

 ## Spring 2024
 ### MGT8803 Business Fundamentals for Analytics

+*Difficulty: /10*

+*Relevance: /10*

+*Module Components: *

 ### ISYE6644 Simulation and Modelling for Engineering and Science

+*Difficulty: /10*

+*Relevance: /10*

+*Module Components: *

 ## Summer 2024
 ### CS6750 Human Computer Interaction

+*Difficulty: /10*

+*Relevance: /10*

+*Module Components: *

 ### CS7646 Machine Learning for Trading

+*Difficulty: /10*

+*Relevance: /10*

+*Module Components: *

 ### ISYE6740 Computational Data Analysis

+*Difficulty: /10*

+*Relevance: /10*

+*Module Components: *

 ## Fall 2024
 ### CSE6242 Data and Visual Analytics

+*Difficulty: /10*

+*Relevance: /10*

+*Module Components: *

 ### ISYE8803 Topics on High Dimensional Data Analytics

+*Difficulty: /10*

+*Relevance: /10*

+*Module Components: *

 ### CSE6748 Applied Analytics Practicum

+*Difficulty: /10*

+*Relevance: /10*

+*Module Components: *